-The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) and the Leukemia & Lymphoma Society (LLS) are proud to announce the IWMF-LLS STRATEGIC RESEARCH ROADMAP INITIATIVE - a Request for Proposals (RFP) to help further knowledge in four key domains of Waldenstrom’s macroglobulinemia (WM) research:
+The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) and The Leukemia & Lymphoma Society (LLS) are proud to announce the third IWMF-LLS STRATEGIC RESEARCH ROADMAP INITIATIVE: A Request for Proposals (RFP) to help further knowledge in four key domains of Waldenstrom’s macroglobulinemia (WM) research:

 - Genomics and Epigenomics: